Rbektas39/Bektas---Data---Science---Portfolio/README.md

 Code and projects for Introduction to Data Science
 ## Hi, I’m Robert 👋

 I’m an Economics student at the University of Notre Dame with a passion for strong interest in data science and sustainability.
-I enjoy using data to persuade and invoke change, especially in how we treat our beautiful natural world.
+I enjoy using data to persuade and invoke change, especially in how we treat our natural world.

 ---